-SMALL GROUP INSTRUCTION (SGI) - For 6th-8th grade SGI sections TAS follows our MTSS process of student identification, intervention design, monitoring, and evaluation.
-These materials are created in-house in response to the targeted intervention area defined for each group of students.
+SMALL GROUP INSTRUCTION (SGI)

+For 6th-8th grade SGI sections TAS follows our Multi-Tiered System of Supports (MTSS) process of student identification, intervention design, monitoring, and evaluation.
+These materials are created inhouse in response to the targeted intervention area defined for each group of students.
 TAS uses EL Education, Eureka, and Lifelong Readers curriculum materials as the foundational resources.
 TAS modifies materials in this setting to meet the developmental needs of the student group they intend to serve.
 This aspect of the curriculum requires some alignment to standards in lower grades to ensure students are working in their zone of proximal development.